MicrosoftDocs/dynamics-365-project-operations/articles/environment/security-model.md

 Project Operations does not create a group through implicit action and only does so through the explicit action of pressing groups.

-Group member search in the group management dialog is limited to those who if set are part of the environments secuirty group (see [Control user access to environments: security groups and licenses](https://docs.microsoft.com/en-us/power-platform/admin/control-user-access))
+Group member search in the **Group management** dialog, is limited to those who are set as part of the environment's security group.
+For more information, see [Control user access to environments: security groups and licenses](https://docs.microsoft.com/en-us/power-platform/admin/control-user-access).

 ![Group mode](../media/groupsmode.png)

 1. The Project is created and owned by the creating User.
-2. The Project owner is update the team.
+2. The Project owner is updated to the team.
 3. The Owner team is mapped to the specified or created Office Group.
 4. The original owner of the Project is added to the Office Group.

 ## Deployment recommendation
 As the Office group collaboration model evolves, functionality will be added to provide more detailed control over time.
-Customers that deploy Project Operations today are encouraged to focus on a traditional Microsot Dynamics 365 security model.
+Customers that deploy Project Operations today are encouraged to focus on a traditional Microsoft Dynamics 365 security model.

 For more information, see [Security in Common Data Service](https://docs.microsoft.com/power-platform/admin/wp-security).